arunaaaaaaa/Scorpion/testplan.md

 User signup<br>
 Password validation for length and complexity<br>
 Email address validation<br>
-Error messages for incorrect or existing username/email address<br>
 Redirect to landing page upon successful signup<br>
 <h2>Landing Page</h2>
 Display of all content (images and text)<br>
 Functionality of all links and buttons<br>
-Display of user account information (if applicable)<br>
 Navigation to login/signup page<br>
 Logout functionality<br>
-<h1>Approach</h1>
-The testing approach will be manual testing, using a combination of exploratory testing and test cases.

 <h1>Pass/Fail Criteria</h1>
 <h2>Login Page</h2>